technicalguru/php-webapp/README.md

 The framework is mostly based on other PHP modules that are documented quite good.
 So you can consult them in order to understand some of the features.

+Remember: *technicalguru/webapp* is a framework to ease and speed up your development of a new website.
+It cannot solve all your problems but is a good starting point.

 # License
 This project is licensed under [GNU LGPL 3.0](LICENSE.md).